PSUGH/PSUGH.github.io/README.md

    npm run dev
    ```

-   This will start a live server at `http://localhost:3000` with the new design.
+   This will start a live server at `http://localhost:3000`.

 ### Available Scripts